skypjack/entt/docs/md/graph.md

 The `flow` class is resource based rather than task based.
 This means that graph generation is driven by resources and not by the order of _appearance_ of tasks during flow definition.<br/>
-Although this concept is particularly important, it's almost irrelevant for the vast majority of cases.
+Although this concept is particularly important, it is almost irrelevant for the vast majority of cases.
 However, it becomes relevant when _rebinding_ resources or tasks.

 In fact, nothing prevents rebinding elements to a flow.<br/>
-However, the behavior changes slightly from case to case and has some nuances that it's worth knowing about.
+However, the behavior changes slightly from case to case and has some nuances that it is worth knowing about.

 Directly rebinding a resource without the task being replaced trivially results in the task's access mode for that resource being updated: